Knowledge base

 Has this FAQ been helpful?

-This guide explains how to activate the Infomaniak anti-spam filter, which significantly reduces the number of unsolicited messages that can reach your Infomaniak email address if you share it with third parties.
+This guide explains how to activate the Infomaniak anti-spam filter, which can significantly reduce the number of unsolicited messages that may arrive in your Infomaniak email address if you share it with third parties.

 Preamble

-- Spam is unsolicited mail, often of an advertising or fraudulent nature, aimed at promoting products, services, or carrying out online scams; fortunately, Infomaniak has implemented strategies to combat this form of digital pollution.
+• Spam is an unsolicited message, often of an advertising or fraudulent nature, aimed at promoting products, services, or carrying out online scams; fortunately, Infomaniak has implemented strategies to combat this form of digital pollution.

 Activate the option from the Infomaniak Web Mail app